How to Control Insect Diseases on Your Homestead Without Poisons

-Controlling Flies around barns, and loafing areas
+Controlling Flies around barns, and loafing areas to prevent insect diseases

 Using livestock to control flies

 Avoid using sticky traps within barns.
 They expose your animals to adult flies, which are very much alive when they are attached to the fly strip.
 Animals can also become entangled in the strips.
-A well maintained trap can remove up to 30% of the flies from your livestock enclosures.
+A well-maintained trap can remove up to 30% of the flies from your livestock enclosures.
 By setting them up early in the Spring, you will greatly diminish the fly population.

-Making animals inhospitable hosts
+Making animals inhospitable hosts help control insect diseases

 Animals become hosts to flies when there are open wounds, and when they are soiled with manure.
 Keeping your animals clean and their wounds clean and sprayed with antiseptic will prevent fly infestation.
 Any caged animals or confined animals should have manure piles kept clean daily at best, or at the very least once a week.
-An adult blow fly lays 250 eggs per site.
-Fly maggots hatch within 23 hours, and begin feeding on the flesh of the animal, so an animal with a soiled butt can be infested with blow fly maggots in one day.
+An adult blowfly lays 250 eggs per site.
+Fly maggots hatch within 23 hours and begin feeding on the flesh of the animal, so an animal with a soiled butt can be infested with blowfly maggots in one day.
 Keep them clean.
 Baby butts can get caked with manure and so keeping them washed and dry will help.
 If you see diarrhea in a kid or lamb deal with it.
 Don’t wait.
 This is the reason that shepherds in the West dock their lamb’s tails.
-But even tail docking won’t prevent 100% of blow fly infestations.
+But even tail docking won’t prevent 100% of blowfly infestations.
 They can kill a young animal.

 If you wash a baby’s butt and find maggots you have an emergency.
 The baby animal can die from shock.
 Clean the area with soapy water, and using a syringe (without a needle) irrigate the wound with hydrogen peroxide.
 The bubbling action will force the maggots to the surface where they can be washed away.
 Clean away any soiled hair or wool.
-Gently scrap the wound and continue to syringe until there are no maggots left.
+Gently scrape the wound and continue to syringe until there are no maggots left.
 Spray the wound with tea tree oil to disinfect and to make it inhospitable to further infestation.
 Keep the baby dry and clean and support its care with warmth and proper nutrition and water, until it is healed up.
 Check weekly for further infestations.

 Many herbs will make the animal unappealing to flies.
-Strong smelling herbs like garlic, mint, wormwood, and tea tree disguise the smell of urine and manure and make the host inhospitable.
+Strong smelling herbs like garlic, mint, wormwood and tea tree disguise the smell of urine and manure and make the host inhospitable.
 These herbs can be macerated in witch-hazel in your blender and sprayed along the top line of your sheep or goats.